How reporting works

 Discover what kinds of reports are available, and how to access them.

 Reporting lets you see what's going on in your contact center, by providing a suite of tools that gather, aggregate, and format data to help you see what's currently happening in your contact center, and what has changed over time, so you are better able to make informed, timely business decisions.

 Genesys provides reporting information through several different interfaces, tailored for specific users in your organization:

 Agents can view information about their own performance, about their team's work (completed / waiting in queue), and so on.
-This type of monitoring is provided in near-real-time in Agent Desktop (see Navigating Agent Workspace).
+This type of monitoring is provided in near-real-time in Agent Workspace (see Navigating Agent Workspace).

 Contact Center supervisors can view information about their team, about individual agents, or about the overall state of things in their contact center.
-This type of information is provided in real-time in Agent Desktop and Genesys Pulse (see Navigating Agent Workspace, and Get Started with Genesys Pulse) and in historical reports through Genesys CX Insights (GCXI) or Genesys Voice Platform (GVP) (see Get started with Genesys CX Insights, and Get started with GVP reporting).
+This type of information is provided in real-time in Agent Workspace and Genesys Pulse (see Navigating Agent Workspace, and Get Started with Genesys Pulse) and in historical reports through Genesys CX Insights (GCXI) or Genesys Voice Platform (GVP) (see Get started with Genesys CX Insights, and Get started with GVP reporting).

 Managers and administrators